-so that according to the characterization of LASSO minimizers in (\ref{eq:ch-lasso}), we have $\sigma \in \Slasso(y)$, implying that $\sigma$ is accessible for LASSO.
-For BP, set $y = X\sigma$ and note that, according to the characterization of BP minimizers in (\ref{eq:chBP}), $\sigma \in \Sbp(y)$, implying that $\sigma$ is also accessible for BP. \end{proof}

-\subsection{Proof of Theorem~\ref{thm:slope-model}}
+\subsection{Proof of Theorem~\ref{thm:SLOPE-pattern}}

-Theorem~\ref{thm:slope-model} states that there is a bijection between the SLOPE models and the faces of the sign permutahedron.
-The basis for proving this is the fact that the sign permutahedron is the dual of the SLOPE norm unit ball, and that any face of it is given by a subdifferential of the SLOPE norm by Proposition~\ref{prop:subdiff-face}.
+Theorem~\ref{thm:SLOPE-pattern} states that there is a bijection between the SLOPE patterns and the faces of the signed permutahedron.
+The basis for proving this is the fact that the signed permutahedron is the dual of the sorted-$\ell_1$-norm unit ball, and that any face of it is given by a subdifferential of the sorted-$\ell_1$-norm by Proposition~\ref{prop:subdiff-face}.

-We start by proving the following proposition which shows that the subdifferential of the SLOPE norm at zero is, indeed, the sign permutahedron, and also characterizes the subdifferential of the SLOPE norm for certain values of $x$.
+We start by proving the following proposition which shows that the subdifferential of the sorted-$\ell_1$-norm at zero is, indeed, the signed permutahedron, and also characterizes the subdifferential of the sorted-$\ell_1$-norm for certain values of $x$.